Cantera/cantera/doc/doxygen/yaml/speciesthermo.md

 <b>`dimensionless`</b>

-A boolean flag indicating whether the values of the Gibbs free energy are given in a dimensionless form, that is, divided by \f$RT\f$.
+A boolean flag indicating whether the values of the Gibbs free energy are given in a dimensionless form, that is, divided by @f$RT@f$.
 Defaults to `false`.

 <b>`data`</b>